Lux-AI-Challenge/Lux-Viewer-S1/README.md

 - Zoom in or out of the map as necessary
 - Play back the movement of units smoothly
 - See statistics and graphs on your bots
-- Open the dev console on the browser to see any warnings/errors your agent encounters each turn
+- See match warnings live turn by turn
 - Toggle a debug mode that lets you visualize annotations your bot writes within the match

 ## Development